-In one of the first studies of its kind, Dave Sammon, Tom Redmond and I worked with 75 executives to measure the quality of their company data.
+In one of the first studies of its kind, Dave Sammon, Tom Redman and I worked with 75 executives to measure the quality of their company data.
 Recently published in the Harvard Business Review, our research found that almost half of newly created data records were of bad quality and had at least one critical error.

 Furthermore, only 3 per cent of participating companies had data quality scores that were rated as “acceptable”.
 How would your company or department rank?

 For those wishing to tackle data quality within their business, one very simple place to start is the Friday Afternoon Measurement.
-Created by Dr Redmond, it can be completed within two hours – even on a Friday afternoon when everybody is rushing out the door.
+Created by Dr Redman, it can be completed within two hours – even on a Friday afternoon when everybody is rushing out the door.
 And it will give you a very good indicator of your exposure to poor quality data and the money being wasted in the process.